-I seriously believe that I am under-using my slow cooker.
+See, I seriously believe that I had been under-using my slow cooker.
 Blame it on a bad experience the first time I used it.
 I followed the instructions in the manual that said there is no need to add a lot of liquid because the meat’s natural juices are enough.
 I also paid attention to the part that said adding fat to the meat or using fatty meat is not recommended because fat raises the temperature and that might make everything boil over.
 So, obedient me chose a fatless meat cut, added very little liquid to meat and the result was a disaster.
 The meat was oh, so tender for sure but it was also dry like cardboard.

 So, I threw away the instruction manual and started doing the exact opposite of everything it said.
 I only used fatty meat and added a substantial amount of liquid.
 And what do you know?
 Suddenly, my slow cooker was doing exactly what I hoped it would.
 And I discovered that it was especially good for cooking large pieces of meat like cross cuts of beef shank and pork hock.

 You can use fresh or canned baby corn.
 If using canned, there is no need to cook it in water.